Monday, May 15, 2017

 Study what went wrong to cause the mistake or breakdown, what could have been done to prevent it or done better to resolve it quicker, and what can be done to prevent it from happening again.

-We hope this has been a helpful resource on effective leadership.
+We hope this has been a helpful resource for effective leadership.
 For more courses on leadership and many other topics, consider becoming a certified member of the Professional Administrators of the United Methodist Connectional Structure (PAUMCS).

 Through PAUMCS, those who support the local church, annual conference, general agency or other church entity, can become certified administrative professionals working in The United Methodist Church.
 Certification classes offer training in: